Gammel Strand: Copenhagen's cradle

+The 16th century shoreline at Gammel Strand as reconstructed in the miniature town of Museum of Copenhagen.

 Gammel Strand used to be the site of a natural harbour, sheltered by a few small islets later to develop into Slotsholmen.
 It was around this harbour that Copenhagen was founded as a small fishing and trading settlement in the 11th century.
-However, archeological finds show that the beach at that time was located considerably further inland.
-The area was marshy and boats were merely pulled up on the beach.
-Later land reclamations moved the coastline and a proper harbour developed.
+However, archeological finds of ship parts and railings under several of the buildings at Gammel Strand indicate that the coast line at that time was located considerably further inland than the present canal.
+The area was marshy and boats were initially merely pulled up on the beach.
+Recent archaeological discoveries during work on the Copenhagen Metro have revealed traces of jetties at Gammel Strand, which date back to around the year 700.
+Later land reclamations moved the coastline forward and a proper harbour developed.